cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ##### Adding to a Roll

-Imagine the game asks you to \"roll a d20 + 5\".
+Imagine the game asks you to "roll a d20 + 5".
 This means you roll a twenty-sided die (d20) and add 5 to whatever number comes up.

 > *Example: You roll the d20 and it lands on 12.
-Add 5 to this, and your
+Add 5 to this, and
-> final tally is 17.*
+> your final tally is 17.*

 ##### Subtracting from a Roll

 The subtraction works just as simply.

-> *Example: The instruction is \"roll a d20 - 3\".
+> *Example: The instruction is "roll a d20 - 3".
 Your d20 shows 15.
-> Subtract 3, and you\'re left with 12.*
+> Subtract 3, and you're left with 12.*

 ##### Rolling Multiple Dice

-When the instructions include a number before the \'d\', like
-\'3d20\', it\'s time to roll that many dice.
+When the instructions include a number before the 'd', like '3d20', it's time to roll that many dice.

-> *Example: For \'3d20\', roll three d20s.
-Let\'s say they land on 10,
+> *Example: For '3d20', roll three d20s.
+Let's say they land on 10,
 > 14, and 7.
 The total?
 A hearty 31.*

 #### Multiplication and Division